helm/charts/stable/cluster-autoscaler/README.md

 Unfortunately AWS does not support ARNs for autoscaling groups yet so you must use "*" as the resource.
 More information [here](http://docs.aws.amazon.com/autoscaling/latest/userguide/IAM.html#UsingWithAutoScaling_Actions).

+# IAM Roles for Service Accounts (IRSA)

+For Kubernetes clusters that use Amazon EKS, the service account can be configured with an IAM role using [IAM Roles for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) to avoid needing to grant access to the worker nodes for AWS resources.

+In order to accomplish this, you will first need to create a new IAM role with the above mentions policies.
+Take care in [configuring the trust relationship](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts-technical-overview.html#iam-role-configuration) to restrict access just to the service account used by cluster autoscaler.

+Once you have the IAM role configured, you would then need to `--set rbac.serviceAccountAnnotations."eks\.amazonaws\.com/role-arn"=arn:aws:iam::123456789012:role/MyRoleName` when installing.

 ## Auto-discovery

 For auto-discovery of instances to work, they must be tagged with the keys in `.Values.autoDiscovery.tags`, which by default are